turquoisemelon/haven.io/README.md

+# Haven.to

+This a full-stack react on rails app.
+It is built from scratch where a team of 3 people handled everything from concept to design and development.

-# haven.to
+# Concept

-An app to collect data from the homeless by the homeless to help the homeless.
+The app is a content management system to collect data from the homeless.
+The collected data is used to map demographics of the users.
+Recharts http://recharts.org/ used to create data visualisations.
+Sign up to navigate inside the user interface of the app.
+To be able to access the admin interface use following credentials:
+username: root@user.com password: 1234

 ## Setup
 1. Clone
 2. Run `bundle install` to install dependencies
+3. cd to `client` folder and `yarn install` to work with react
 3. Run `bin/rake db:create`
 4. Run `bin/rake db:migrate`
 5. Run `bin/rake db:seed`